 We are looking at hiPSC-derived and directly reprogrammed cells in cardiac cell therapy and the fundamental questions of how we can improve the yield, engraftment, survival, and function of these cells.
 This work involves the study of immunogenicity, in vivo differentiation, methods for direct reprogramming, and the induction of in vivo cell-type-specific proliferation using small molecules.

-hiPSC modeling of
+hiPSC Models of Breast Cancer

 hiPSCs are unique as a model for cancer as they offer homogeneous unlimited expansion without the phenotypic drifts seen with patient-derived xenograft (PDX) models and without the inability to model early stage cancer seen with immortalized cell lines.
 We are using these cells in a reductionist approach to model the underlying mechanisms of tumorigenesis, germline influence on drug response, and drug resistance.

 We are actively researching how modifying the pluripotent state can influence subsequent differentiation, synthetic matrices, the maintenance of proliferative differentiation intermediates, and direct reprogramming.
 We are working on increasingly refined, simplified, and reproducible methods for producing cells of the cardiovascular lineage (cardiomyocytes, endothelial cells, fibroblasts, and smooth muscle).